Moofbytes/PyGAF/README.md

 Python modules for exploring analytic solutions to groundwater flow problems.

 ## Concept
-To provide an educational and practical environment for exploration of groundwater flow concepts and published analytic solutions of groundwater flow.
+To provide an educational and practical environment for exploration of aquifer mathematical models, groundwater flow concepts and published analytic solutions.